-- Provide pedestrian access to the shore
+- Provide pedestrian access to the shore; and

-- Provide replacement parking to access the shore
+- Provide replacement parking to access the shore.

 Ocean Beach south of Sloat has experienced significant erosion during the past 15 years.
 The SPUR Ocean Beach Master Plan outlines a managed retreat strategy to allow for some retreat of the coastline, while still protecting important city infrastructure, namely Public Utilities Commission wastewater pipes and associated infrastructure.
 The strategy includes four key aspects:

 1. Buried seawall to protect the Lake Merced Tunnel;